NDAK14009U Parallel Functional Programming (PFP)

 - well-known parallelisation strategies, programming patterns, and program skeletons

-- express a parallel computation in the functional paradigm
+- express a parallel computation in data-parallel paradigms

-- write, modify, and test parallel functional programs, in different programming environments, targeting different architectures such as multi-core CPUs and GPGPUs
+- write, modify, and test data-parallel programs, in different programming environments, targeting different architectures such as multi-core CPUs and GPGPUs

-- identify opportunities for using functional programming to parallelise algorithms
+- identify opportunities for using data-parallel programming to parallelise algorithms

 - select a suitable programming language/dialect to implement a parallel algorithm on a given hardware platform